The beginning of your journey as a new CCA alum is quickly approaching!

 Graduation is a student's completion of all of their academic requirements as recorded on their official transcript and bestowed a diploma.
 Only eligible graduating students will have the opportunity to participate in commencement.

 The graduation fee is $100.
 This is a one-time-only fee that applies whether you choose to attend the commencement ceremony.
 The fee covers the administrative process of your graduation form and the printing and certified mailing of your diploma.

-Should you choose to participate in the commencement ceremony, the college is committed to celebrating new alums by covering the costs of the ceremony and reception, gown and tam rentals, and various printings such as the 10 free announcements provided to every eligible graduating student.
+Should you choose to participate in the commencement ceremony, the college is committed to celebrating new alums by covering the costs of the ceremony and reception, gown and tam rentals, and various printings provided to every eligible graduating student.

 Steps Toward Commencement

 Step 1: Confirm your graduation eligibility.

 Students are eligible to participate in the college's commencement ceremony only when the following requirements have been met:

 - Enrollment in all degree requirements by fall 2014 or spring 2015